ryanlu41/ryanlu41.github.io/_posts/2022-12-22-Suffering-and-Healing.md

 3. *nirodha*: the cessation of *dukkha* comes with letting go of *tanha*
 4. *marga*: the Eightfold Path can lead one to *nirodha*

-In *No Mud, No Lotus*, Thich Nhat Hanh describes a number of strategies for alleviating suffering.
+In *No Mud, No Lotus*, Thich Nhat Hanh describes several strategies for alleviating suffering.
 The most essential strategy is letting go, and he tells a story about a farmer to illustrate his point.
 A farmer who owns many cows will suffer when he for some reason loses them, but a beggar, who does not own anything, cannot suffer from losing cows.
 Similarly, by letting go of one’s attachments to different aspects of oneself, one can overcome suffering.
 Thich Nhat Hanh believes that mindfulness can help one through the process of letting go.
-Mindful meditation allows one to be present in the suffering, leading to greater understanding of the attachments causing it.
+Mindful meditation allows one to be present in the suffering, leading to a greater understanding of the attachments causing it.

 #### Suffering and Medicine

 To become true healers, physicians must be able to treat both the physical illnesses and the mental sufferings of their patients.
 How, then, can physicians alleviate suffering?

 The fundamental strategy for addressing patient suffering is cultivating the patient-doctor therapeutic relationship.
 To be holistic healers, physicians cannot act in the traditional model of detached concern; instead, they must be compassionate and empathetic presences for their patients.
 As mentioned earlier, suffering is often expressed through narrative, and thus, healing suffering can also be accomplished through narrative medicine.
-Being a good listener, eliciting patient narratives of their illness or suffering, normalizing patient feelings, and guiding patients toward new narrative can help patients find meaning, acceptance, and hope.
+Being a good listener, eliciting patient narratives of their illness or suffering, normalizing patient feelings, and guiding patients toward new narratives can help patients find meaning, acceptance, and hope.

 #### References